Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

 We first consider the single-molecule system, i.e., $N=1$, for which a fully quantum mechanical calculation is doable.
 Figure~\ref{fig: compare semiclassical vs quantum} compares the molecular nuclear dynamics and time evolution of the cavity photon number obtained by the TWA with those obtained by the fully quantum mechanical theory.
 The fully quantum mechanical result is obtained by solving the quantum master equation~\eqref{eq: quantum master equation}.
 The wavefunction of the ground state of the Morse potential is given by~\cite{Dahl88}

 A good agreement between the semiclassical TWA and fully quantum mechanical results is observed for the dynamics of both molecular nuclei and cavity photons.
+Note that the expectation value of the cavity photon number is nonzero at $t=0$ since the initial state corresponds to a light-matter entangled state in the Coulomb gauge.

 We next consider a system of $N=30$ diatomic molecules, all aligned parallel to the polarization direction of the cavity mode.
-Here, the molecule-cavity collective coupling strength is kept constant, i.e., $g\sqrt{N}A\sqrt{\frac{\hbar}{M\omega_0}}=0.1\hbar\omega_\text{c}$, implying that the coupling strength per molecule is reduced by a factor of $1/\sqrt{N}$ from the above case of the single-molecule system.
+Here, the molecule-cavity collective coupling strength is kept constant, i.e., $g\sqrt{N}A\sqrt{\frac{\hbar}{M\omega_0}}=0.1\hbar\omega_\text{c}$, implying that the coupling strength per molecule is reduced by a factor of $1/\sqrt{N}$ from the above case of a single-molecule system.
+The initial state is a tensor-product ground state in the dipole gauge: $|\psi_0\rangle=\prod_{j=1}^N|\phi_0^{(j)}\rangle_\text{m}\otimes |0\rangle_\text{c}$.
 Figure~\ref{fig: compare collective} shows the nuclear dynamics averaged over all the molecules inside the cavity.
-For comparison, the nuclear dynamics of the single-molecule system with constant collective coupling strength, i.e., $gA\sqrt{\frac{\hbar}{M\omega_0}}=0.1\hbar\omega_\text{c}$, and that with constant coupling strength per molecule, i.e., $gA\sqrt{\frac{\hbar}{M\omega_0}}=0.1\hbar\omega_\text{c}/\sqrt{N}$ are also shown in the figure.
+For comparison, the nuclear dynamics of the single-molecule system ($N=1$) with constant collective coupling strength, i.e., $gA\sqrt{\frac{\hbar}{M\omega_0}}=0.1\hbar\omega_\text{c}$, and that with constant coupling strength per molecule, i.e., $gA\sqrt{\frac{\hbar}{M\omega_0}}=0.1\hbar\omega_\text{c}/\sqrt{N}$ are also shown in the figure.
 It is evident that the amplitude of the averaged nuclear dynamics does not decrease with the increasing number of molecules as long as the collective coupling strength is kept constant, and it is much larger than that of the single-molecule system with the same coupling strength per molecule.
-This is in sharp contrast to the case of linear systems such as a group of harmonic oscillators linearly coupled to an optical cavity mode.
-In a linear system, as long as the collective light-matter coupling strength is maintained at a constant level, the dynamic amplitude of the collective mode $\hat{q}_\text{col}=(1/\sqrt{N})\sum_{j=1}^N\hat{q}_j$ is independent of the number of group members, and thus, the dynamic amplitude of an averaged observable such as $\hat{Q}=(1/N)\sum_{j=1}^N \hat{q}_j$ is strongly suppressed in large systems.
-Consequently, the collective effect observed here should be attributed to the molecular system's nonlinearity.
+The validity of the TWA is also confirmed to be not limited to a single-molecule system by looking at the fully quantum dynamical result for a system of $N=2$ molecules with constant collective coupling strength shown in Fig.~\ref{fig: compare collective}.
+It is clear that the nuclear dynamics is not reduced by the increasing number of molecules inside the cavity, as opposed to the circumstance of a group of harmonic oscillators linearly coupled to an optical cavity, where as long as the collective light-matter coupling strength is kept constant, the dynamic amplitude of the collective mode $\hat{Q}_\text{col}=(1/\sqrt{N})\sum_{j=1}^N \hat{q}_j$ is independent of the number of oscillators, and thus, the dynamic amplitude of an averaged observable such as $\hat{Q}=(1/N)\sum_{j=1}^N \hat{q}_j$ is strongly suppressed in large systems.